How to Apply

 - Current IRS determination letter.

-- If your proposal is clearly not within the giving interests of the Foundation, we will notify you promptly.
+Grant Review ProcessGrant requests are reviewed by our president, grants program director and program officers.
+If your request is clearly not within the giving interests of the Foundation, we will notify you promptly by email.

-- If your proposal is accepted for consideration at the next meeting of our Board of Trustees, you may be contacted by Foundation staff for a meeting or a visit.
+If your request is accepted for consideration at the next meeting of our Board of Trustees, you will be notified by letter and contacted by Foundation staff for a meeting or site visit.

-- The Foundation will notify you of its decision within one week of our Board of Trustees meeting.
+All grant decisions are made by our Trustees at their board meeting based on the merits of your request and the priorities of the Foundation.
+The Foundation will notify you of its decision by letter within one week of the Board of Trustees meeting.